 Who reviews the applications?

-Self-Insurers Advisory Board reviews initial and renewal applications and makes recommendations to the chairman of the Commission.
-The chairman of the Commission serves as chairman of the board, and the board consists of six other members appointed by the chairman who are expert in matters of self-insurance for workers’ compensation liability.
+The SIAB reviews initial and renewal applications and makes recommendations to the chairman of the Commission.
+The chairman of the Commission also serves as chairman of the SIAB and the SIAB consists of six other members appointed by the chairman who are experts in matters of self-insurance for workers’ compensation liability.
 One of the six members shall represent the general public.
 Members serve four-year terms or until their successor is appointed.

 How will the application be reviewed?

-The Commission’s Self-Insurers Advisory Board and staff conduct a review based upon the information submitted by the employer and any other information the Commission requests.
-Important factors considered are the applicant’s financial condition, the nature and hazard of the employment, the number of employees, the amount of payroll, the employer’s claim experience (frequency, severity and cost), claims administration program, and any other factors that may impact the ability to self-insure.
+The SIAB and Commission’s staff conduct a review based upon the information submitted by the employer and any other information the Commission requests.
+Key factors considered are the applicant’s financial condition, the nature and hazard of the employment, the number of employees, the amount of payroll, the employer’s claim experience (frequency, severity, and cost), claims administration program, and any other factors that may impact the ability to self-insure.
 The review also includes consideration of the earned points on three financial ratios.
 There is no required minimum number of employees or amount of payroll to qualify for self-insurance.

 What is conditional approval?